AfarsheziF/syspons-task-1/README.md

 Task project for Soft­ware developer for web applic­a­tions position at Syspons.
 By [Or_Sarfati](https://www.orsarfati.com)

--- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.1.
+*This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.1.*

 ## Development server